 Installation, Setup, and Management

-Xfinity keeps the installation quick and simple.
+The installation is quick and simple.
 Plug the device into the power outlet and wait for the LED to light up.

 The installation took a little over 5 minutes.
-Ensure the Bluetooth is on and your Xfinity gateway is online before starting the setup.
+Ensure the Bluetooth is on and your xFi gateway is online before starting the setup.

 Hardware & Other Features